Rcrossmeister/Small-SampleNER-Chinese/README.md

 _Note : This repo is built for code support of our paper, the more available methods is developing in process._

-_Note : A baseline result of CCKS2017, 2018, 2019, Weibo, etc. is planned to upload later soon._

 *Note : An data interface for CCKS is still empty, will be available soon*

 *Note : The detail version of dataset description and README will be updated soon*

+*Note: The README Still need a further revise and implements.*

 __Update:__

 * _The transfer document for BIO to json is available now.
 05-13-2023_
-* *The raw version of Bert-BiLSTM-CRF is available, will fix it later*
+* *The raw version of Bert-BiLSTM-CRF is available, will fix it later.
+05-22-2023*
+* *The Bert-BiLSTM-CRF model is available for our NER task.* 06-03-2023

 ## DataSet